PointFiveLabs/s3dmap/README.md

   <img src="Resources/Use Cases Slides/8.png" width="24.5%" />
 </p>

-## Features
+## ✨ Features
 - Interactive treemap browsing of S3 bucket storage
 - Detailed prefix-level analysis, using configurable layers of insights
 - Direct SQL interface on the Object level and Prefix level, for custom advanced research
 - Anonymizer script to share bucket structure without conveying objects names

-## The Methodology
+## 🧩 The Methodology

 ### Prefix-Oriented Objects Management (POOM)

 From AWS Official Documentation:
 > A prefix is a string of characters at the beginning of the object key name.
 A prefix can be any length, subject to the maximum length of the object key name (1,024 bytes).
 You can think of prefixes as a way to organize your data in a similar way to directories.
 However, prefixes are not directories.

-While the ideal architecture strives to create the "designated bucket" (coined by @omritsa) with a well defined purpose, you already have huge "generalized buckets" in your cloud environment, and you would probably prefer any activity rather than migrate those existing piles of data to new buckets...
+While the ideal architecture strives to create the "designated bucket" (coined by @omritsa) with a well defined purpose, you likely already have huge "generalized buckets" in your cloud environment.
+And you would probably prefer any activity rather than migrate those existing piles of data to new buckets...

-**The remedy comes in the form of designated-prefixes!**
+🏮 **The remedy comes in the form of designated-prefixes!** 🏮

 #### In a nutshell:
-- The bucket is only a semantic wrapper for the actual cost-driving entities: the prefixes (directories)
+- The bucket is **only a semantic wrapper** for the actual cost-driving entities: the prefixes (directories)
-- S3 storage is not hierarchial (excluding the new Express One Zone), but prefixes and sub-prefixes essentially create a hierarchial tree structure
+- S3 storage is not hierarchial (excluding the new Express One Zone), but prefixes and sub-prefixes **essentially create a hierarchial tree structure**
-- Moreover, it is common for objects’ attributes to be fairly consistent within a specific prefix branch
+- Moreover, it is common for objects’ attributes to be fairly **consistent within a specific prefix branch**
-- The prefixes are the tangible organizational units in S3 for storage class management via Lifecycle Policies (a bucket does not have a storage class)
+- The **prefixes are the tangible organizational units** in S3 for storage class management via Lifecycle Policies (a bucket does not have a storage class)
     - Lifecycle Policies, Expiration Policies and Intelligent Tiering, in turn, are the toolset for you to achieve the goal of the game
 - Under the hood, prefixes are implicit instructions for S3 to partition the physical data storage.
-Thus, most relevant S3 mechanisms work by the prefix:
+Thus, **most relevant S3 mechanisms work by the prefix**:
     - Lifecycle Policies
     - Intelligent Tiering
     - Expiration Policies